Literature (LIT)

 LIT2000 INTRODUCTION TO LITERATURE (3.00 Credits)

-This introductory course exposes students to the study of literature and a range of widely- recognized and emerging authors and works.
-Students will examine and interpret a diverse and representative body of works from genres such as fiction, poetry, drama, and creative non- fiction. hese selections incude works from many periods and cultures within American, British, and World Literature.
-Upon successful completion of this course, students will be able to demonstrate an understanding of fundamental concepts and ideas in each of the major literary forms.
+In this introductory course, students will be assigned readings representative of a broad range of literary genres such as fiction, poetry, drama, and creative non- fiction.
+These readings will cover a variety of literary movements, historical eras, and cultures include selections from the western canon.
+Written analysis of literary works will be required.
+Students will be provided with opportunities to practice critical interpretation.
 LIT2000 is a writing credit course with.
 Students must earn a minimum grade of C to meet the requirements of the Gordon Rule for writing.
 LIT2000 meets the International/Intercultural competency requirement.

 Total Contact Hrs: 48.00